-- Allocation of expected servicing fees - Set aside to reserve funds for taxes, repairs, and loan advances
+- 1. Allowable closing costs, 3rd party fees - 2.
+Allocation of expected servicing fees - 3.
+Set asides to reserve funds for taxes, repairs and loan advances - 4.
+Payoff of a current mortgage, taxes and other liens ce for one

 When Is the Loan Paid Back?